telerik/kendo-ui-core/docs/controls/scheduling/calendar/how-to/control-header-format-based-on-selected-culture.md

 ## See Also

-Other articles on Kendo UI Calendar:
+Other articles on the Kendo UI Calendar:

 * [Calendar JavaScript API Reference](/api/javascript/ui/calendar)